 Here are my top six tricks to shake a culinary rut:

 1. Cook without a plan.
-I know this may sound counter intuitive, but rummaging through your kitchen with out a plan is a great way to get the culinary juices flowing.
-Try letting the ingredients lead the way rather than you leading the ingredients.
+I know this may sound counter intuitive, but rummaging through your kitchen without a plan is a great way to get the culinary juices flowing.
+Try letting the ingredients lead the way, rather than you leading the ingredients.

 3. Search food blogs.
 I can honestly say that this has become my number one way to get inspired by food these days.
 I am forever searching all the yummy food blogs out there.
-It’s such an inspirational way to find tons of delicious ideas
+It’s such an inspirational way to find tons of delicious ideas.

 4. Thumb through food magazines and cookbooks.
-An oldie but a goodie, it works.
+An oldie, but a goodie, it works.
 Try taking an old classic and giving it a modern twist.

 5. Get inspired by some of your favorite restaurants.
 Have a restaurant that you absolutely love?
 Borrow some ideas from the menu and try to recreate them at home.

 6. Ask your friends what they are making for dinner.
-Let’s face it, we are not alone in this whole we need to get dinner on the table every night thing” I have gotten some of my best ideas from some of my best friends.
+Let’s face it, we are not alone in this whole “we need to get dinner on the table every night thing.”
+I have gotten some of my best ideas from some of my best friends.
 So remember to ask around!

 As for this recipe, I have to thank Gina from SkinnyTaste.
-I was bopping around looking for something to do with all of the leftover chicken I had from my roast chicken this past weekend when I stumbled upon this Skinny Chicken Waldorf Salad.
+I was bopping around looking for something to do with all of the leftover chicken I had from my roast chicken this past weekend, when I stumbled upon this Skinny Chicken Waldorf Salad.
 This was just one of the many, many mouth watering recipes that caught my eye from Gina’s blog.
 Her site is loaded with lite and delicious recipes that will leave you never wanting anything but a healthy and nutritious meal again!

-This salad is great over a bed of greens, served on a whole grain roll, or piled into a wrap!
+This salad is great over a bed of greens, served on a whole grain roll, or piled into a wrap.

-Chicken Waldorf Salad With Dill
+Chicken Waldorf Salad With Chives